-Alice has something Bob must have — it's a Matter of Life and Death — and makes Bob agree to an unreasonable trade before he can have it.
+Alice and Bob are making a bargain, but Alice has something Bob must have — it's a Matter of Life and Death — which means she has a free hand.
 Odds are good that Bob will regret it, even though Alice hasn't threatened to do anything to him.
 Read The Fine Print if you like — it's not like you have any power to make your objections stick.
 The lack of any active threat makes it a favorite of the Manipulative Bastard.

 Occasionally the bargain is reasonable, even if Bob doesn't want to admit it.
 This will strongly characterize Alice as just and reasonable.
 On the other hand, this trope often results in the partner with the advantage constantly Moving the Goalposts.
 The Revenge-minded may taunt a criminal with this before revealing that since the harm was irrevocable, so too is their desire for revenge; villains are prone to teasing with this.